jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     Context : Set₁
     Context = List Set

-We represent recursive environments with tuples.
+We represent an environment of recursive predicates with a tuple.

     RecEnv : Context → Set₁
     RecEnv [] = topᵖ